Should You Invest In Foreign Companies?

-When deciding on where you place your money, you’d be forgiven to sticking with the companies and markets that you know.
+When deciding where to place your money, you’d be forgiven for sticking with the companies and markets that you know.
 But staying close to home may mean that you miss out on growth opportunities and the chance to hold a more balanced portfolio.
 Read on for our tips on holding foreign stocks.

 We’re lucky in the UK – lots of the world’s biggest companies have their headquarters here or are listed on the FTSE 100 in London.
 If you really want to broaden the scope of your investing, however, it’ll be important for you to look further away in order to capture the best value opportunities.

 There are two key reasons why you would want to widen your potential investment pool to foreign stocks: diversification and growth.

 - Diversification: Investing in British companies means that you are mostly exposed to what happens in the UK.
 If the economy does well here, then the stocks will likely go up, and vice versa if the economy does badly.
 You can diversify your portfolio by holding stocks from different sectors and industries, but you can also diversify by holding stocks from different countries.
 So if another country happens to do well while the UK is doing badly, you’ll be able to counterbalance some of that loss and reduce your risk levels.